cypress-io/cypress-documentation/content/guides/core-concepts/test-isolation.md

 of one test does not affect another test later on.
 The goal for each test should be to **reliably pass** whether run in isolation or consecutively with other tests.
-Having tests that depend on the state of an earlier test can potentially cause nondeterministic test failures which makes debugging challenging.
+Having tests that depend on the state of an earlier test can potentially cause nondeterministic test failures which make debugging challenging.

 Cypress will start each test with a clean test slate by restoring and clearing
 all: